TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 ![](./second2.png)

+`add`, `sub`, and `mul` actually do what their name would suggest in this case.
+They are equally littered with unnecessary vector operations as what we've looked at before, so I'll spare you the details and hope you'll take my word for it.

 I'm not sure why, but `0x42bc0000` didn't get translated to a floating point value in this decompilation.
 If it were you would see that it was `94.0`.
 Furthermore, `0.0106382975` is actually just `1/94.0`.
 Using this we can produce this equivalent code:

 ```py